JeffDeCola/my-go-examples/goroutines/goroutines-worker-pools/README.md

 And we only have 2 workers that take 7 seconds to complete its task.
 So you can see this will break.

-So you will have to fix this by,
+So you will have to fix this by doing one of the following,

 * Increase the number of workers
 * Reduce the number of jobs per tick
-* Speed up the worker
+* Speed up the workers

 ## RUN